MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 - **Lastly**, hit **Save** and you will see that the **Description** now includes your first Match Pair. you can always **Delete** or **Edit** that match pair by clicking the **Edit** button as we did when we created that pair.
 []

-## Step 2: Defining Rules for the First Match Pair
+## Step 2: Defining Rules for First Match Pair
 For each of your match pairs you should define at least one **Rule**. **Match Rules** dictate the logic by which a specific pair of entities will be matched.
 In order to define rules for your first match, click the **Add Rule** as shown below:

 [20]